geneontology/geneontology.github.io/_docs/how-to-submit-requests.md

 ---

 # How to Submit Requests for Ontology and Annotations
+GO uses <a href="https://github.com/">GitHub</a> as a mechanism for tracking ontology and annotation issues.

-The GOC GitHub tracker captures suggestions for changes to the ontologies, from suggestions to new terms to correcting typos in the documentation.
++ The <a href="https://github.com/geneontology/go-ontology/issues">GO-ontology tracker</a> captures suggestions for changes to the ontology, inclusing suggestions for new terms, changes to definitions or term position in the hierarchy, to addition of new subsets.
++ The <a href="https://github.com/geneontology/go-annotation">GO-annotation tracker</a> is used to report incorrect annotations or to make suggestions for new annotations.

+   <--!
 By signing up for GitHub account, users are able to track their submissions online and via email.
-This tracker also opens the discussion to include the wider community.
+This tracker also opens the discussion to include the wider community. -->

 ## 1. Set up a GitHub account